All Episodes

 He got a special deal on a prime piece of land adjacent to his home.

-His preacher, Jeremiah Wright, $10 million property for what?
+10 million dollar property for what?

-Maybe Obama's butt-kissing sidekick, the eyebrow Tim Kane can add his one cent worth.
+Tim Cain can add his one cent worth.

-Here is uh Barack Obama.
+Outside here is Barack Obama.

-Uh the he was his Chester, Virginia.
+Uh the, he was his Chester, Virginia.

-They they hadn't given him the house line yet, still stuck on the saddleback five million dollar line.
+They they hadn't given him the house line yet still stuck on the saddleback five million dollar Line.

-Some of you saw the saddleback form uh with Rick Warren, he was asked, Well, who do you consider rich?
+Some of you saw the saddleback form with Rick Warren.

 I guess that's what he meant.